Miner3D-Gamer/Ender-Py/README.md

 # A little project that strives to convert python-to-minecraft

-Library in the 'generation_lib' folder
+Library in the 'ender_py' folder

 ### Development is halted until my other project, 'Procedure Crafter', is working.
 This side project can generate code in a visual workspace and is crucial for creating custom java code